FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 # Metamodel

+Orchestra is based on two metamodels.
+The repository metamodel contains concepts for message structures and workflow while the interfaces metamodel has concepts for service offerings and sessions.

-One conceptual metamodel governs all representations of FIX Orchestra and Repository knowledge bases.
-The XML schema and any other representations that may be developed in future, such as semantic ontologies, should be considered implementations of this common metamodel.
+Each of the two metamodels are implemented in their respective XML schemas.
+Any other representations that may be developed in future, such as semantic ontologies, should be considered implementations of these common metamodels.

-The metamodel presented does not strictly conform to the UML Meta-Object Facility architecture.
+The metamodels presented do not strictly conform to the UML Meta-Object Facility architecture (MOF).

 ## Message structures